Skip to Content

 All behaviour serves a function for that person.
 For autistic individuals, they may experience atypical sensory processing meaning that they are either under or over sensitive to sensory input.
 Self-stimulatory behaviour can therefore be an attempt to gain sensory input, such as rocking; or to reduce it, by focusing on one particular sound to block out a loud environment.
 It can also be a way to deal with stress and anxiety.

-What we may consider normal sensory input may be incredibly overwhelming for someone on the spectrum or they may need to produce their own sensory input.
+What we may consider normal sensory input may be incredibly overwhelming for an autistic person or they may need to produce their own sensory input.

 Find out more about the challenges, as well as tips and strategies to support in our sensory processing blog.